databrary/design/wireframe-presentation.md

+## critical user stories

+Full citation, permanent URL, download, citing.

+Access statistics: # of views/downloads, most viewed, most cited, etc.

+Grant access to new lab member, add to study.

+Searching by keywords, attributes.

+Find out how a previous study was done, viewing stimuli and videos.

+Recode/expand coding spreadsheet for existing video.

+Find excerpts to use in presentations, classes.

 ## list of wireframes and flow for presentation

 ### General Questions
-- [ ]:?: what to use for "User contributions licensed under ???"
+- [x]:?: what to use for "User contributions licensed under ???": can we leave this out for now?
-- [ ]:?: do we need a "logged-in" view of various pages? if so, which ones?
+- [x]:?: do we need a "logged-in" view of various pages? if so, which ones?: only study needs both views, everything else is either agnostic or logged-in only
-- [ ]:?: what username to use for logged-in view?, e.g, Karen Adolph, Rick Gilmore
+- [x]:?: what username to use for logged-in view?: Karen Adolph
-- [ ]:?: do we still need "study-public-request" wireframe/image?
+- [ ]:?: do we still need "study-public-request" wireframe/image?: we might want something like it, "pending investigator authorization", but I think we can leave it out for now.

 ### Discovery/Browsing